 What Is the Purpose of a Letter of No Objection?

-One would request a Letter of No Objection to verify the legal use of a property where there is no current Certificate of Occupancy or where the Certificate of Occupancy may be unclear, a Letter of Verification is filed.
-There are various reasons this can be required such as selling a property, renovating, obtaining a liquor license, obtaining a loan, opening a new business, and many other reasons.
+One would request a Letter of No Objection to verify the legal use of a property with no current Certificate of Occupancy or where the Certificate of Occupancy may be unclear.
+A Letter of Verification is filed.
+There are various reasons this can be required, such as selling a property, renovating, obtaining a liquor license, obtaining a loan, opening a new business, and many other reasons.

 Below I will run through a few examples of LNOs that we obtained for our clients.